sagooon/Arbitrary/Info.md

 #Arbitrary

 A demonstration of elementary project for initiating python programmers.
 Arbitrary is an elementary terminal game developed with the purpose to be used by initiating learners of python as a practice project.
 It is an uncomplicated script less then 20 lines of codes.
+Arbitrary imports random module to create an unknown ramdom number with is to be guessed by us.
+We get numbers from 1 to 99 to be choosen for guessing the unknown random number.
+We get infinite attempts for guessing the specific number.